 Requirements for all milestones

 - Register in the term in which you complete any milestone.
+BCHS 3888 Prep for Comprehensive Exam, SMSR 3666 (Summer), or any other course may fulfill this requirement.

 - Have a QPA >=3.3.

-- Contact the Program Office
+- Contact the Academic Administrator

 Milestone committees